cas-bioinf/rboAnalyzer/docs/help.md

 ## Functionality overview
 <img src="RBA_pipeline_overview.svg" width="700px" />

-The pipeline has 3 stages:
+The rboAnalyzer has 3 stages:
-1) Hit completion.
+1) Estimation of full-length RNA sequence from HSP (extension).
-2) Inference of homology of completed hit to query sequence.
+2) Estimation of homology of estimated full-length sequences to query sequence.
-3) Secondary structure prediction.
+3) Prediction of secondary structures.

 Each of these stages has dedicated section.

-### Hit completion
+### Methods for estimation of full-length sequences from HSPs
-The pipeline has 3 modes for completing BLAST hits to full length of the query.
+The pipeline has 3 methods for estimating the full-length sequences from BLAST HSPs.

 1) __simple__

-    This means that location of completed sequence is computed from flanking unaligned parts of query sequence.
+    This means that location of estimated full-length sequence is computed from unaligned parts of query sequence on 5' and 3' ends of the HSP.

 2) __locarna__

-    In this mode, the loci containing hit with flanking regions at the subject sequence is realigned to the query sequence with Locarna algorithm.
-The sequence aligned to the query is considered to be completed sequence.
+    In this method, the loci containing hit with flanking regions at the subject sequence is realigned to the query sequence with Locarna algorithm.
+The sequence aligned to the query is considered to be the estimated full-length sequence.

 3) __joined__

-    Here the two aforementioned modes are combined and extended sequences are scored with covariance model.
+    Here the two aforementioned methods are combined and estimated full-length sequences are scored with covariance model.
 The better scoring sequence is chosen.

-#### Extension - simple
+#### ad simple)
 <img src="figure_blast_simple.svg" width="700px" />

-In this mode we compute the completed seuence location by taking length of unaligned parts of query sequence in HSP (can be at start, end or both) and add or subtract it respectively from hit start/end index.
+In this mode we compute the location of estimated full-length sequence by taking length of unaligned parts of query sequence in HSP (can be at start, end or both) and add or subtract it respectively from hit start/end index.
 In the toy example we have the Plus/Plus BLAST HSP with query sequence aligned from 10 to 21 to subject sequence 1000 to 1009.
 If query is 50 bases long, then length of unaligned query at start is 9 and length of unaligned query at end is 29.
-Then start of the extended sequence in subject is 1000 - 9 = 991 and end is 1009 + 29 = 1038.
+Then start of the estimated full-length sequence in subject is 1000 - 9 = 991 and end is 1009 + 29 = 1038.

-#### Extension - locarna
+#### ad locarna)
 <img src="figure_blast_locarna.svg" width="700px" />

-With __locarna__ mode we first extract so called _supersequence_.
-Which is region on subject sequence extended by unaligned query region with additional regions.
-This _supersequence_ is then realigned with Locarna algorithm to obtain extended sequence.
+With __locarna__ mode we first extract so called _supersequence_, which is region on subject sequence as with __simple__, additionally padded on 5' and 3' ends by extra sequnece from the subject sequence.
+This _supersequence_ is then realigned with Locarna algorithm to obtain the estimated full-length sequence.

-The Locarna algorithm utilises possible pairings in it's computations, thus it is better suited to align ncRNAs then BLAST.
+The Locarna algorithm utilises possible pairings in it's computations, thus it is better suited to align RNAs then BLAST algorithm.
-The Locarna algorithm is by default called with `struct-local=0`, `sequ-local=0` and `free-endgaps=++++` parameters.
+The Locarna is by default called with `struct-local=0`, `sequ-local=0` and `free-endgaps=++++` parameters.
-Additionaly the information about matching nucleotides from BLAST HSPs is used to construct so called anchor to the Locarna algorithm.
+Additionaly the information about matching nucleotides from BLAST HSPs is used to construct so called anchor for the Locarna algorithm.
 The anchor defines columns of alignment which are considered aligned.
 As the anchor we consider consecutive series of matches of length at least `L` in BLAST alignment.